masrur-ahmed/masrur-ahmed/README.md

 # 💫 About Me:
 I go by Masrur.
-I am working at bKash as a Software Engineer.
+I am working at bKash as an Advanced Research Engineer.
 At my workplace, I work on deep learning technologies besides backend development.
 I am looking to collaborate on deep learning technologies.

 ## 🌐 Socials: